 Best for Big Kids – Beco Toddler

 Why I love it: The Beco Toddler carrier is really a big kid carrier.
-It’s wide & tall body panel with it’s deep, darted seat and cushy straps makes this carrier great for wearing older kids.
+Its wide & tall body panel with it’s deep darted seat and cushy straps make this carrier great for wearing older kids.
 The ability to cross straps in back when wearing on your front is great (although for hiking I recommend back carries if you can!).
 There is a Cool version that my friend in Phoenix, AZ swears by.

 Good to know: The Beco Toddler really is a big kid carrier, so it’s best for kids 2 and up.
 The Cool!
 Carrier can be less supportive so works better as a dedicated carrier for hot weather.